 - Most people outside Russia think of Korobeiniki as the Tetris theme... unless you grew up playing it on the NES, in which case you probably think of Dance of the Sugar Plum Fairy.

 - Final Fantasy

 - Officially, the theme song of the series is "Final Fantasy" (It's also known as "Prologue," because that's what it was called in Final Fantasy IV).
 Unofficially, while it is recognizable, it shares the title of "theme of the series" with three other pieces: the "Prelude" or "Crystal Theme," the "Chocobo Theme", and probably most of all, the "Victory Fanfare".

 - Final Fantasy IX: Melodies of Life (at least the instrumental version) was largely Garnet's theme, as she hums it throughout the game.
-But ask anyone what song they associate with the game, it's pretty much just that.#
+But ask anyone what song they associate with the game, it's just that.

 - Final Fantasy X: Yuna's theme, based upon Suteki Da Ne, is probably the most associated with the game in general.
 Although Hymn of the Fayth may also serve as a Bootstrapped Leitmotif for the game.
 (Tidus's theme seems to have become the bootstrapped leitmotif for the blitzball players and storyline section dealing with the sport.)